HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 ## Using the Themes View

 To go to the Themes view, click the DX Icon on the Activity Bar on the right.
-If there are no listed or available themes , the **Set Themes Path** button is displayed.
-Clicking this button opens a Select Folder dialog box where you can set the path where all themes will be loaded.
+If there are no listed or available themes, the **Set Themes Path** button is displayed.
+Clicking this button opens a **Select Folder** dialog box where you can set the path where all themes will be loaded.

 !!! note